basic-1/basic-1c/b1c/docs/reference.md

 ### `FOR`, `NEXT` statements

-`FOR` and `NEXT` statements are used to organize loops allowing statements to be executed repeatedly.
+`FOR` and `NEXT` statements are used to organize loops, allowing statements to be executed repeatedly.

 **Usage:**
 `FOR <loop_var_name> = <init_value> TO <end_value> [STEP <incr_value>]`